-Thinly slice the BBQ pork and egg crepe.
+Thinly slice the egg crepe and BBQ pork.

 In a bowl, combine the oyster sauce, light soy sauce, chicken bouillon powder, sugar and sesame oil.

-Once the wok or small pot is hot, pour the mixed sauce in and simmer for 2-3 minutes until the sugar has caramelised.
+Heat up a wok or small pot with 1 tbsp of cooking oil, then pour the mixed sauce in and simmer for 2-3 minutes or until the sugar has dissolved.

-In a large mixing bowl, put some egg noodles and 2-3 tbsp of sauce in.
-Mix until well combined.
+In a large mixing bowl, put the mein and sauce in.
+Mix everything until well combined.

-Mix in a handful of BBQ pork, egg, choy sum and fried onion until well incorporated.
+Add in the BBQ pork, egg, choy sum and fried onion, then toss until well incorporated.

 Enjoy as is, or if you like it with a spicy kick, drizzle on some Sichuan Garlic Chili Oil or Lemongrass Chili Sauce!